top of page

 Subungal Hematoma

 A large (>50% of nail surface) or very painful patch of blood can be drained from under the nail by "trephination."
-The procedure is done by boring a few holes in the nail to relieve the pressure and drain the blood.
+The procedure involves boring a few holes in the nail to relieve pressure and drain blood.
 This can be done with a red-hot cautery device (a heated metal probe), a needle twisted through the nail, or a small drill device.

 Paronychia